Systems Engineer Overview

-Security Engineering is one of the fastest growing areas of the tech industry and InfoSec Institute is proud to offer a variety of training courses to help students get their foot in the door.
+Security Engineering is one of the fastest growing areas of the tech industry and Infosec is proud to offer a variety of training courses to help students get their foot in the door.
 Our Information Systems Security Engineering Professional (ISSEP) Training course is one of our most popular security courses and provides everything you need to start your career in Security Engineering!

 We offer peace of mind with our Exam Pass Guarantee for Live Online students.
 This means that even if you fail your first attempt at the exam, you'll get a second chance at certification at not cost to you.

 Knowledge Transfer Guarantee

 Employers may re-enroll a different student if the first InfoSec graduate leaves the company within three months of obtaining certification.